 Security Concerns

 When it comes to blockchain technology, security is a big deal.
-Sure, it’s known for being super secure, but there are still some risks of blockchain that we need to talk about.
+Sure, it’s known for being secure, but there are still some risks of blockchain that we need to talk about.
 Let’s break it down:

 Understanding Blockchain Vulnerabilities